A FRAMEWORK FOR MEASUREMENT PROGRAMS

 According to the model, there are two general types measurements which can be taken.
 Those which need knowledge of the inner workings of the PROCESS and those that don't.
 Some examples of external measures include:

-Entry Criteria:
+- Entry Criteria:

-A definition of needed input to the PROCESS and their suitability to the task.
 For instance, a requirements document is needed by PROCESS and it must be in writing.

-Exit Criteria:
+- Exit Criteria:

-A definition of external deliverables produced by PROCESS and measurable attributes of cost, schedule and quality.
 For instance, source code is produced by PROCESS and the functionality is traceable to the requirements.

-Value:
+- Value:

-The results of the use of the products of PROCESS as reported by customers or end-users.
 For instance, customer satisfaction surveys are used to assess the way users view the relationships of cost, schedule and quality.
 Do they think that they are overpaying for the quality they are receiving?

 On the other hand, internal measurements are taken within the development process and relate to intermediate products and process characteristics.
 In Figure 4, the measurement line marked "Internal" represents such measures.
 If present, these measures imply that we know something of the internals of PROCESS.
 For example, if PROCESS is using Professional Practices, we can measure the penetration and compliance of the Professional Practice.
 If the work flow internal to PROCESS is known, we can measure the difference between actuals and estimates for cost and schedule.